Quickstart: Set up the Data Science Virtual Machine for Linux (Ubuntu)

 Make note of the public IP address for your VM, by searching for and selecting your VM in the Azure portal.

 From your local machine, open a web browser and navigate to https://your-vm-ip:8000, replacing "your-vm-ip" with the IP address you took note of earlier.

 Enter the username and password that you used to create the VM, and sign in.

 Browse the many sample notebooks that are available.

 JupyterLab, the next generation of Jupyter notebooks and JupyterHub, is also available.
 To access it, sign in to JupyterHub, and then browse to the URL https://your-vm-ip:8000/user/your-username/lab, replacing "your-username" with the username you chose when configuring the VM.

 You can set JupyterLab as the default notebook server by adding this line to

 c.Spawner.default_url = '/lab'

 Here's how you can continue your learning and exploration:

-- The Data science on the Data Science Virtual Machine for Linux walkthrough shows you how to perform several common data science tasks with the Linux Data Science VM provisioned here.
+- The Data science on the Data Science Virtual Machine for Linux walkthrough shows you how to do several common data science tasks with the Linux DSVM provisioned here.